Start A Chapter

 Who benefits?

 Children in need of a family, prospective parents and society at-large benefit from the gift of adoption.
 Grant recipients are hard-working people who need the last bit of funding to bring home their children.
-20% of grant recipients are military families; teachers, and clergy.
+Seven percent of GOA families include former military, twelve percent are small business owners and thirty percent are led by clergy or teachers.

-Since its founding in 1996, Gift of Adoption has awarded $4.5 million in grants to complete the adoptions of more than 1,525 children.
-Last year, 45% of grants supported domestic adoptions, while the remaining 55% of grants supported international adoptions.
+Since its founding in 1996, Gift of Adoption has awarded more than $17 million in grants to complete the adoptions of more than 5,000 children.
+Last year, 70% of grants supported domestic adoptions, while the remaining 30% of grants supported international adoptions.

 When children receive the permanency, love and support that families offer, they thrive.